michelou/haskell-examples/RESOURCES.md

 - [Past and Present of Haskell](blog_mostovoy) by J. Mostovoy, July 1, 2021.
 - [How to build hybrid Haskell and Java programs](blog_dominguez) by F. Domínguez and A. Herrman, March 26, 2021.
+- [An introduction to typeclass metaprogramming][blog_king] by Alexis King, March 25, 2021.
 - [Haskell for all](https://www.haskellforall.com/) by Gabriel Gonzalez
   - [Module organization guidelines for Haskell projects](https://www.haskellforall.com/2021/05/module-organization-guidelines-for.html), May 19, 2021.
   - [The trick to avoid deeply-nested error-handling code](https://www.haskellforall.com/2021/05/the-trick-to-avoid-deeply-nested-error.html), May 19, 2021.